Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Approximation Performance

 \subsubsection{Narrow Runs}

-In the following, we differentiate between \emph{small} and \emph{large} narrow runs, containing at most and more than $\tau \log\log(n)$ vertices, respectively.
-To obtain an upper bound on the number~$N$ of vertices in all large narrow runs, we determine the area $\mathcal{N}$ of the disk that is covered by them.
-We start by computing the expected number of vertices contained in a single narrow run from which we can derive that the probability for a narrow run to be large is low.
+In the following, we differentiate between \emph{small} and \emph{large} narrow runs, containing at most and more than $\tau \log^{(2)}(n)$ vertices, respectively.
+As before, we first bound the expected number of vertices in all large narrow runs and deal with concentration afterwards.

 \subparagraph{Expected Number of Vertices in Large Narrow Runs.}